Milkyway1997/Simple-Python-Applications/02_AddressToZipcode/README.md

 ※ If you want to use this application, please apply your own API KEY on MilyField official site.
 And replace the API KEY in the program with your own Key.

+※ The results/outputs of this application are not guaranteed to be correct.
+The error rate could be around 1% - 5%, so please double-check the results.

 ## Address To Zipcode Example
 ![01](https://github.com/Milkyway1997/Simple-Python-Applications/assets/73594399/ba282efe-4522-4ccc-9ba4-3a3c7c123bd7)
 ![02](https://github.com/Milkyway1997/Simple-Python-Applications/assets/73594399/196d42ed-810d-402a-a32c-3677d2ad524a)